Wasyto/api-worker/README.md

 ```

-//Second and last step, is you call your function.
+Second and last step, is you call your function.
 ```tsx
 import { setExample, getExample } from "./services.ts"
 import useEffect from "react"